-Mid 2011 was the beginning of the collaboration between Omni Circuit Boards and D-Wave Systems to produce superconducting, low temperature printed circuit boards (PCBs).
+Mid 2011 was the beginning of the collaboration between Omni Circuit Boards and D-Wave Systems to produce superconducting, low temperature printed circuit boards (PCBs)

-The PCBs would operate at low-temperature, be solderable and be suitable for wire-bonding.
-The PCB would also withstand multiple temperature cycling from below 500 Millikelvin to 20C.
+The PCBs would operate at cryogenic low-temperature, be solderable and be suitable for wire-bonding.
+The PCB would also withstand multiple temperature cycling from below 500 Millikelvin to 20°C.

 Achieving temperatures, which are colder than the coldest natural environment known in deep space, requires liquid helium which has a boiling point of -269 Celsius (4.2 Kelvin).
 Because of its low boiling point, liquid helium is used in applications where extreme low temperatures are required.

-One key to the success of Omni cryogenic PCBs is the superconductive material; aluminum, paired with copper-plated traces for conventional soldering and thermal conduction, and aluminum bonding pads to enable reliable mono-metal wire bonding.
+One key to the success of Omni's Cryogenic PCBs is the superconductive material; aluminum, paired with copper-plated traces for conventional soldering and thermal conduction, and aluminum bonding pads to enable reliable mono-metal wire bonding.

 In addition, when aluminum is exposed to air, a thin surface layer of aluminum oxide is immediately formed.
-While this layer is valued for corrosion resistance, it provides challenges to electroplating, soldering and wirebonding.
+While this layer is valued for corrosion resistance, it provides challenges to electroplating, soldering and wire bonding.

 Developing a world class technology presents many unique challenges.
-From Omni’s perspective, developing aluminum trace circuit boards was the result of one customer believing we could deliver a superconducting aluminum printed circuit board.
+From Omni’s perspective, developing aluminum trace printed circuit boards was the result of one customer believing we could deliver a superconducting aluminum printed circuit board.

-Technology development takes talent, it takes perseverance and it takes luck.
+Technology development takes talent, perseverance and luck.

-Early attempts at aluminum trace circuit boards produced black, charred panels which resembled a poorly executed woodburning kit project of the seventies.
+Early attempts at aluminum trace circuit boards produced black, charred panels which resembled a poorly executed wood-burning kit project of the seventies.
 The first visually appealing samples featured a 0.020” pitch and resulted in line reductions of between 0.002” and 0.005”.

 |An early Al-PCB experiment